Caught a couple of trickers at play a little earlier today.

 Increasingly, I find myself saying to the players; “You can role-up any character you like, but please find a reason to cooperate with the others.”
 If you can find a way for your otherwise-evil character to bond or at least work with with their companions, then fantastic.
 If you can’t, then please come up with another concept.

 Separating from the Group: Some players take great joy in sending their characters off on their own.
 A few minutes of side story is no big deal.
 It can even be fun, providing the player (and the GM) remembers that the sideline is a sideline and the character will eventually have to rejoin the others.
 When a player just keeps doing this, I will eventually stop coming up with reasons to get them back with the rest of the group.

 The story-line goes this direction.
 Either bring your character back, roll-up a new character, or find another campaign.

 Fuzzy Rules and In-Character Conflict: If players turn their actual characters on each other, it really helps if the rules are clear at that point.
-Unfortunately, most of the time players do this they begin by grappling and grappling rules are usually a little wonky.
+Unfortunately, most of the time players do this they begin by grappling each other, and grappling rules in RPGs are usually a little wonky.
 The result can often be counter-intuitive.
 So, when player A says “I grab player B by the balls and squeeze”, the specific mechanics for resolving this are often less helpful than if the player had just said; “I shoot him in the head.”
-When player B decides to fight back, it gets uglier.
-A GM can finesse ambiguities much more easily when players are fighting non player characters.
+When player B decides to fight back, it gets uglier still.
+A GM can finesse ambiguities much more easily when players are fighting non-player characters.
 When two players go against each other, any benefit of the doubt given to one becomes a slight against the other

 player character player.